-Bomb Threats And False Fire Alarms: Minimum Discipline For Bomb Threats, False Fire Alarms student's assignment at the Innovation Academy one day for each unexcused absence.
+Bomb Threats And False Fire Alarms: Minimum Discipline For Bomb Threats, False Fire Alarms extend the student's assignment at the Alternative Center one day for each unexcused absence.

-Notwithstanding any provision of this Code of Conduct, the mandatory minimum discipline for students who make, cause or attempt to cause a bomb threat or false fire alarm to be received by or at any school or school function shall be a one year expulsion from the School System followed by one year attendance at the Innovation Academy.
+Notwithstanding any provision of this Code of Conduct, the mandatory minimum discipline for students who make, cause or attempt to cause a bomb threat or false fire alarm to be received by or at any school or school function shall be a one year expulsion from the School System followed by one year attendance at the Alternative Center..

-Additionally, these students shall not be allowed, while attending the Innovation Academy, any unexcused absences.
-Therefore, any such unexcused absences shall extend the
+Additionally, these students shall not be allowed, while attending the Alternative Center, any unexcused absences.
+Therefore, any such unexcused absences shall

-In addition, students who cause or attempt to cause a bomb threat or false fire alarm to be made will not be allowed to attend evening school or summer school for the period of time for which they are expelled or assigned to the Innovation Academy.
+In addition, students who cause or attempt to cause a bomb threat or false fire alarm to be made will not be allowed to attend evening school or summer school for the period of time for which they are expelled or assigned to the Alternative Center.